 Check your mobile website

 Having a website that works properly on all devices – desktops, tablets and smartphones – is extremely important.
 As mobile traffic is set to overtake desktop traffic, you need to make sure your site is mobile-ready and that there aren’t any issues.
 If by looking at your analytics you discover that a high percentage of your traffic comes from mobile or tablets, then you should make fixing mobile issues a priority.
+With Google updating their algorithm to better rank mobile friendly websites in mobile search from April 21st 2015, looking into this issue now is vital.

 Some extra resources you might find useful: